-When reviewing the competence of the applicant, please pay attention to that the Academy of Finland is a signatory of DORA (link takes you to DORA's website), the San Francisco Declaration on Research Assessment, which makes recommendations for improving research assessment practices.
+The Academy of Finland is a signatory of DORA (link takes you to DORA's website), the San Francisco Declaration on Research Assessment, and Coara, the Agreement on reforming research assessment, which make recommendations for improving research assessment practices.
 The Academy is also committed to following Finland's national recommendation on Good practice in researcher evaluation.
 The Academy adheres to the recommendations in its peer-review processes.
 Applicants are not allowed to include any journal-based metrics in their application nor any other citation metrics.

-You are asked to consider the content and quality of publications, rather than their number or venue of publication, or the impact of the journals in which they were published.
-We advise you not to use journal-based metrics (e.g. Journal Impact Factors) as a surrogate measure of the quality of individual research articles to assess an individual scientist's contributions.
-Please note also that other citation metrics used in isolation do not describe the impact, importance or quality of the publication(s) and can potentially be misleading when applied to the peer review.
+We advise you not to use journal-based metrics (e.g. Journal Impact Factors) as a surrogate measure of the quality of individual research articles.
+Please note also that other citation metrics used in isolation do not describe the impact, importance or quality of the publication(s) and can potentially be misleading when applied to the review.
 Citation metrics are dependent on the citation practices of different research fields and are therefore not a reliable comparative measure in multidisciplinary panel review.